sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Weather Events
 Weather event is a spatiotemporal entity, where such entity is associated with location and time.
 Following table describes different types of weather events in our dataset.
-We also provided severity of rain and snow in our dataset.
-To do so, we used observation of precipitation amount for each case for a long period of time, performed k-means clustering, and for each case identified three clusters in terms of *light*, *moderate*, and *heavy*.
-More details can be find [here](#){:target="_blank"}.
+Visit [our paper](#){:target="_blank"} to learn how we determine severity of weather events.

 | Type | Description | Severity |
 |------|-------------|----------|